-Expenditure on automation is closely guarded among flower growers, and many producers expressed concern with providing specific values.
-Survey 2 requested that farms estimate their expenditure on automation as a percentage of their annual revenue as a way to reduce the sensitivity of data collected while still benchmarking the degree to which farms are focusing on automation in their business.
+Expenditures on automation are closely guarded among flower growers, and many producers expressed concern with providing specific values.
+Survey 2 requested that farms estimate their expenditures on automation as a percentage of their annual revenue in an effort to reduce the sensitivity of data collected while still benchmarking the degree to which farms are focusing on automation in their business.
 It is not currently possible to conclusively identify the total amount invested in automation by the floriculture sector on an annual basis.
-While actual expenditure on automation can vary significantly from one farm to another, considering the average expenditures (between 2.5% and 6% of revenue) shown in Figure 16, in coordination with annual revenue of Ontario's sector suggests an annual automation expenditure of between \$20 and \$49 million.
+While actual expenditure on automation can vary significantly from one farm to another, considering the average outlay (between 2.5% and 6% of revenue) shown in Figure 16, in coordination with the annual revenue of Ontario's floriculture sector there is a strong suggestion that an annual automation expenditure of between \$20 and \$49 million exists.
 This estimate could be inaccurate considering that the number of respondents to Survey 2 is not large enough to assign a high level of confidence to these figures.